 For us, any sample pack purchased from our store is 100% copyright-free, meaning that you can use them in any manner you wish other than reselling the sounds in your own sample pack.

-If you have purchased samples from shady sauces on the internet, producers can sometimes be roped into agreements that they were either not aware of (mainly because they did read the appropriate documentation) or in a situation that they don’t know how to navigate.
+If you have purchased samples from shady sauces on the internet, producers can sometimes be roped into agreements that they were either not aware of (mainly because they did read the appropriate documentation) or in a situation that they don’t know how to navigate through.

 Firstly let’s take a look a look at what a licensing agreement is.